j-hagedorn/locals/README.md

 Datasets
 ========

+This list includes datasets which are available at one or more of the following levels of aggregation:

+-   Address (*allows for geocoding and attribution of location to census tract*)
+-   Census Tract
+-   County

+These lower levels of aggregation can be rolled up to state level using FIPS codes.

 The list of datasets are tracked in the `.csv` file located in the data folder, with more specific documentation found below as issues are identified.
 Please push a commit marking the `complete` field in the